Hyacinth Essential Oil

 Hyacinth blends well with

-Use sparingly, if at all, as Hyacinth is a strong oil.
+Use sparingly, if at all, as hyacinth is a strong oil.

-Most Hyacinth oil sold is adulterated — pure Hyacinth absolute can be difficult to find.
+Most hyacinth oil sold is adulterated — pure hyacinth absolute can be difficult to find.
 Watch out for synthetics.

-* See Safety and Usage.
+See also Essential Oils Safety and Usage.